Facebook Instagram Twitter Youtube

 Should I upgrade my Zwift Cog version 1 to version 2?

 Entirely up to you.
-The version 1 Zwift Cog is functional, it’s just louder than the v2 and doesn’t have that left-right sprocket adjustability.
+The version 1 Zwift Cog is functional, it’s just louder than the v2 and doesn’t have that easy left-right adjustability.
 If either of those features are worth the investment for you then by all means, purchase a v2 Zwift Cog.

 If I install the Zwift Cog on my trainer will that let me use Zwift virtual shifting?